First-Year Admissions

 Everything You Need

-We want to hear from one of your high school teachers or counselors about your work ethic, school engagement, academic achievement, and more.
+Letter of Recommendation Students who apply to Mercer as Test Optional are required to submit one letter of recommendation.
+These letters should be from one of your high school teachers or counselors about your work ethic, school engagement, academic achievement, and more.

 HOMESCHOOL APPLICANTS